AuburnSounds/Dplug/README.md

 - Creating Audio Unit v2 plug-ins for Mac OS X, 32-bit and 64-bit
 - Comes with basic music DSP algorithms
 - Comes with a number of `tools` to make plug-in authoring faster (bundling, color correction, regression tests, performance tests)
-- Dplug is using Physically Based Rendering to keep installers small: http://www.auburnsounds.com/blog/2016-09-16_PBR-for-Audio-Software-Interfaces.html
+- Dplug is using rendering to keep installers small: http://www.auburnsounds.com/blog/2016-09-16_PBR-for-Audio-Software-Interfaces.html though you're not forced to use it.

 ### Products made with Dplug